 If you don’t, you should.
 It’s by far my favorite way to write anything from a blog post to a landing page, and it’s as simple as

-1) picking an audience member you’re familiar and comfortable with
+1) picking an audience member you’re familiar and comfortable with; and

 When you have a real person in mind, everyone in your audience is sure that person is them.
 Because of that, they’ll be more receptive to your advice and more willing to engage and contribute to the conversation.
-Think about it: don’t you feel obligated to say “Hello” to someone who says “Hello” to you?
+Think about it: don’t you feel obligated to reply to someone who calls out a “Hello” to you?

 Hope to see you two Thursdays from now for the next #WrMatters discussion!